VolkanSah/x201-BatConsole/README.md

 ## 🎉 Final Step

-Your X201 is now optimized and secured.
-Reboot the system to apply all changes:
+Your X201 is now basic optimized and basic secured.
+Reboot the system to apply all changes and go to second Chapter

 ```bash
 sudo reboot